Jay Rockefeller: Iraq War

 Rockefeller initially supported the use of force based upon the evidence presented by the intelligence community that linked Iraq to nuclear ambitions.
-After the Niger uranium forgeries, in which the Bush administration gave forged documents to U.N. weapons inspectors to support allegations against Iraq, Rockefeller started an investigation into the falsification and exaggeration of evidence for the war.
-Through the investigations, he became an outspoken critic of Bush and the Iraq war.
+After the Niger uranium forgeries, in which SISMI released documents that seemed to support allegations against Iraq, these documents were later declared to be inaccurate and an intelligence error by the White House.
+Rockefeller started an investigation into possible falsification and exaggeration of evidence for the war.
+Through the investigations, he became an outspoken critic of Bush and the Iraq War.
 As chair of the Intelligence committee, he presided over a critical report on the administration's handling of intelligence and war operations.

 Rockefeller and the Senate Select Committee on Intelligence released the final two pieces of the Phase II report on Iraq war intelligence on June 5, 2008.
 Rockefeller said, "The president and his advisers undertook a relentless public campaign in the aftermath of the attacks to use the war against Al Qaeda as a justification for overthrowing Saddam Hussein."